Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed: Numerical Experiments

 The results are given in Figure~\ref{fig:vs_clip}, where for each method, we show its trajectory in terms of the squared distance to the solution for $\gamma = 1$ and $\gamma = \nicefrac{1}{16}$ (the results for $\gamma = \nicefrac{1}{128}$ are given in Appendix~\ref{appendix:quadratic}).
-More precisely, solid lines correspond to the median value of the squared distances, and the error bands cover the areas from the $10$-th to $90$-th percentiles of $(x_t - x^*)^2$.
-These results show that clipped versions of \algname{AdaGrad} (with and without delay, with and without reweighting) achieve better convergence with higher probability \revision{than their non-clipped counterparts}.
+Solid lines correspond to the median value of the squared distances, and the error bands cover the areas from the $10$-th to $90$-th percentiles of $(x_t - x^*)^2$.
+These results show that clipped versions of \algname{AdaGrad} (with and without delay) achieve better convergence with higher probability \revision{than their non-clipped counterparts}.
 Moreover, versions with clipping exhibit similar behavior to each other.
-In Appendix~\ref{appendix:quadratic}, we further study the behavior of \algname{Clip-RAdaGradD} for different values of $\eta$ and show the benefits of the reweighting.
+That is, the error bands for \algname{Clip-AdaGrad(D)} are lower than for \algname{AdaGrad(D)} (note that the vertical axis is shown in the logarithmic scale making the error bands for \algname{Clip-AdaGrad(D)} look wider than for \algname{AdaGrad(D)}, while they are not).
 In general, the \revision{observed} results \revision{for \algname{AdaGrad}-type methods} are perfectly aligned with the theory developed in this paper.
+We provide the results for \algname{Adam} with and without clipping/delay in Appendix~\ref{appendix:quadratic}.